-- (a) An Interested Person (including any member of the Audit and Finance Committee who is an Interested Person) is precluded from being present at or participating in any Audit and Finance Committee deliberation or vote related to the transaction or arrangement giving rise to a Conflict of Interest or Related Party Transaction.
-Notwithstanding the foregoing, the Audit and Finance Committee may request that the Interested Person present information to the Audit and Finance Committee prior to the commencement of deliberations or voting relating thereto. - (b) An Interested Person shall not directly or indirectly attempt to influence improperly the deliberation or voting on the transaction or arrangement giving rise to the conflict.
+(a) An Interested Person is precluded from being present at or participating in any Board or Audit and Finance Committee deliberation or vote related to the transaction or arrangement giving rise to a Conflict of Interest or Related Party Transaction.
+Notwithstanding the foregoing, the Board or Audit and Finance Committee may request that the Interested Person present information to the Board or Audit and Finance Committee prior to the commencement of deliberations or voting relating thereto.

+(b) An Interested Person shall not directly or indirectly attempt to influence improperly the deliberation or voting on the transaction or arrangement giving rise to the Conflict of Interest or Related Party Transaction.